Best Power Rack Reviews - Squats And Pull-ups

 Marcy Power Cage

-This power cage is 86” high x 46” wide and 60” in depth, which is great for anyone with regular ceiling heights and limited space.
+This workout cage is 86” high x 46” wide and 60” in depth, which is great for anyone with regular ceiling heights and limited space.
 Include on the cage is a pull-up station with 4 option grips.
 There is also a dip station for narrow and wide grips, which is great for working the chest muscles.
 The pulley system can easily be used for bicep curls, lat pull downs and any other pulley exercises you can think of.

-You can easily store Olympic weight plates, dumbbells and kettlebells.
+You can easily store weight plates, dumbbells and kettlebells.
 This is a nice added bonus to help clean up your workout area so you are not tripping over anything on the floor when you are not using them.

 Note: Although this has extra features that most others don't, one important point you need to realize is that it is designed to do squat exercises in the front of the cage.
 While this is not a big deal, it could be to some who are working out a lone with a lot of weight.
 If that is you, you want the squat rack options that have safety bars inside of the cage and not on the outside one like this one.